Lobster Season Featured in

+Lobster is not always in season in Jamaica.
 The Annual Lobster breeding season in the waters around Jamaica arrives in late spring and ends in early summer.
-That's why each year, April 1st through June 30th is considered to be a 'closed' season.
+That's why each year, April 1st through June 30th, is considered to be a 'closed' season.

-The Jamaican lobster represents a large crayfish.
+The Jamaican lobster represents a giant crayfish.
 It has smaller claws compared to the lobsters from Maine, and their meat is a bit firmer.
 You can try it jerked, steamed, curried, grilled, or taste a lobster in salads or soups.
-But until the end of June don't even dream of finding lobster on the menu any place in Jamaica.
+But until the end of June, don't even dream of finding lobster on the menu in any place in Jamaica.